-There are a bunch of automatic transcription tool for journalists offered on the market, but the latest advancement is Audext.
-This browser based software is easy to use, has an intuitive interface and is also millennials-friendly.
+There is a bunch of automatic transcription tool for journalists offered on the market, but the latest advancement is Audext.
+This browser-based software is easy to use, has an intuitive interface, and is also millennials-friendly.

-Let’s consider step by step process on how you can start transcribing with Audext to turn audio to text while writing an article.
+Let’s consider step by step process on how to transcribe audio with Audext to transcribe audio file to text while writing an article.

 The keyword here is unique so you are the pioneer.
 Perhaps we should also point out the fact that the safety of materials is at risk when, after an interview, the record is sent for decoding to specialized transcribing agencies.

 For that purpose, Audext offers you to create your personal account and protect all your information and evaporate your hesitations or fears that somebody can steal your article and take credit or maybe even a reward for your work, who knows?

-To move further, and get to know all the advantages of Audext and how you can transcribe audio to text with it you need to sign in to your personal profile and upload the recording in any format you have it.
+To move further, and get to know all the advantages of Audext and how to transcribe audio to text with it you need to sign in to your personal profile and upload the recording in any format you have it.

 Half of the work is done and you can move back to the list of your tasks or grab your voice recorder and run to get one more interview, or just spare some time for meditation and inspiration.

 Here you have a wide range of choices: whether to edit the transcript in Audext embedded editor and download it in TXT or DOC or export it right away and then just tailor your text before presenting it to the audience.

-Another good thing about using Audext is that you can transcribe your audio file for free, as it offers 30 minutes of trial if you happen to choose this service among others.
+Another good thing about using Audext is that you can transcribe your audio file for free, as it offers 30 minutes of the trial if you happen to choose this service among others.
 Just after that choose your subscription plan and dive into our collaborative process of writing interesting and catchy articles.

 The usage of audio to text transcription software is profound and impossible to replace with something else, especially for journalistic work.